Blackstone defers more compensation ahead of unit spinout

 The change has less impact on Blackstone employees who work on private equity, real estate, and other such funds.
 These funds already pay employees who invest in them performance fees, also known as carried interest, under a three-year vesting schedule.

 Blackstone pays its employees carried interest in cash.
-On the other hand, Apollo Global Management LLC (APO.N), a rival alternative asset manager, does use shares to pay carried interest.
+On the other hand, Apollo Global Management LLC, a rival alternative asset manager, does use shares to pay carried interest.
+(Reporting by Greg Roumeliotis in New York; editing by Gunna Dickson)